Housing Grants for People With Disabilities | 2024

 Check your disability home loan options.
 Start here

-Fannie Mae loans for buying a house for a disabled child
+Fannie Mae home loans for parents of disabled children

 Parents who want to buy a home for their disabled child can choose a Fannie Mae-backed conforming loan as one option.
 With a Fannie Mae-backed loan, a home purchase counts as owner-occupied if it’s a “parent or legal guardian wanting to provide housing for their handicapped or disabled adult child.”